xijiang/gmat/README.md

 ## Note:

-In the driver, nid and nlc must be defined as size_t or long.
+In the driver, *nid* and *nlc* must be defined as size_t or long.
-An int is of size 4 bytes or maximally 2,147,483,648. current nid*nlc can easily be bigger than that.
+An int is of size 4 bytes or maximally 2,147,483,648. current *nid* x *nlc* can easily be bigger than that.

+All the programs were written in the "stupid" way for easier later modification.

 ## ToDo:
   * todo: vcf spliter